West Nile Virus (cont.)

-West Nile Virus and West Nile Encephalitis Causes
+What Causes West Nile Virus and West Nile Encephalitis?

 West Nile virus is transmitted to humans by the bite of an infected mosquito.
-Mosquitoes become infected by biting birds that harbor the virus; thus mosquitoes are the vectors of West Nile encephalitis (WNE).
+Mosquitoes become infected by biting birds (or other animals like horses or dogs) that harbor the virus; thus, mosquitoes are the vectors of West Nile encephalitis (WNE).
 The virus is not spread from person to person nor is it spread from infected birds to humans without a mosquito bite.
 The virus has now been found in 111 bird species and about a dozen mammals.

 Must Read Articles Related to West Nile Virus